risonakamo/album-renamer/design/album renamer implementation planning.md

     - esc on keyboard
 - group needs to have some sort of key since name can now be changed
 - drag into area to create group from dragged items

+# next steps 2 (TRACKING WITH ISSUES)
+- make title area taller so easier to drag things into
+    - padding for group titles seems tight
+- move image group state manipulation into custom hook or use redux
+- increase spacing between image rows
+- preload the group name
+    - group name is editable but needs to be set from props at least when it is first created
+- things break when dragging incorrect things and dropping them
+- make status area
+    - have status area show number selected